idelchi/gogen/README.md

 # gogen

-A Go tool for cryptographic key generation and password hashing.
+A tool for generating cryptographic keys and password hashes.

 ## Installation